… or biznaz continues :O

-Unfortunately, a video is not showing what I wanted it to show but at least it shows a general idea (hopefuly).
+Unfortunately, a video is not showing what I wanted it to show but at least it shows a general idea (hopefully).

 Yeah, I know, I really gotta 3D print some sort of cam holder 🙂

 With a case straightened, I was finally able to work on a mesh for the polyester resin.
 The plan was to make it out of copper wire and solder it all together.
 It looks rather ugly but it works.

-Pics are worth 1000s words so have a look how it was done :)
+Pics are worth 1000s words so have a look at how it was done 🙂

 At this point, I’ve figured (lol, no comment) that I didn’t have another Atari 800 XL to take measurements so I was kinda stuck.

-I've asked on Atari forums if someone has a spare 800XL case.
+I’ve asked on Atari forums if someone has a spare 800XL case.
 I needed it to get all original measurements and to create a mold out of it.
-Fortunately, few of guys stepped in and helped me to deal with this problem.
+Fortunately, few guys stepped in and helped me to deal with this problem.

 Big thanks go to Perinoid (cheers buddy:)) who sent a complete case, along with an original keyboard which was also needed, but more on that later.
-With the original case, I could continue my work on 800 X(hel)L.
+With the original cast, I could continue my work on 800 X(HEL)L.

 I needed to create a container for a mold.
 Obviously, I’ve used something that I already had on a shelf which was a piece of aluminum pictured below.

 … but to make things more complicated there is a sub-story here …

 A year ago, I’ve bought a pack of molding silicone which I intended to use for this project and this is where Fail number one comes into play … just wait for it

 With all bits and pieces prepared, I’ve started assembling a molding setup.